Here are a few pieces of advice for graduating seniors to help you get the most out of your final year before you turn that tassel at graduation.

-Your final year in college is more than a farewell party to your youth, it’s time to prep for the next phase of your life.
+Yet, your final year in college is more than a farewell party to your youth; it’s time to prep for the next phase of your life.
 Life after college is rapidly approaching.
 Are you ready?

-Here are a few pieces of advice for graduating seniors to help you get the most out of your next year before you flip that cap into the air.
-[TWEET]
+Here are a few pieces of advice for incoming seniors to help you get the most out of your final year.

 Many students these days are opting to go right from their undergraduate schooling into a grad school program of some sort.
 The sooner you can figure out which direction you would like to follow, the better.
 Depending on your field of study, it can be a difficult choice.
 The sooner you can make it, the easier it will be for you to get all of your ducks in a row.
 If you’re heading to grad school, you need to focus on finding, and getting into, the right school.